Phil Volk: Early life

 The first time Volk saw Paul Revere perform with his band was at a variety show at Nampa High School.
 His older siblings were already well-acquainted with the group, who always drew large crowds when performing at area dances and clubs.
 Volk was impressed with the energy and showmanship of the band.
 Shortly after, his family moved from Nampa to Boise.

 While attending Borah High School in Boise, Volk ran track.
 At the Idaho State Track and Field Meet in the spring of 1963, he was on two first-place relay teams, helping set state records in the 440 and 880 yard relays.
 He was fired from the band he belonged to at the time, The Chancellors, for attending this meet instead of joining them for a gig.
-He also performed the role of Conrad Birdie in the school musical, "Bye, Bye Birdie" in 1962.
+He also performed the role of Conrad Birdie in the school musical, Bye, Bye Birdie in 1962.
 Volk also ran for Student Body President, but lost in a close recount election.

 Volk's parents left to live in Europe when Volk was 17.
 His father was now selling insurance to soldiers stationed overseas.
 Volk left Boise in September 1963 for college at the University of Colorado in Boulder, Colorado.
 Intending to be a music major, he studied classical music and opera.
 In the meantime, he kept playing guitar in a band in his fraternity.

-Volk quit school in January 1965, when Paul Revere offered him the chance to join him and the Raiders on tour.
-He informed his parents of his decision by telegram.
-By the time they got it, it was too late to stop him.
-Despite calls by the Volks to the Dean of Music and the administrators of the university, there was nothing they could do, since he was legally an adult.